-Finally, in 2014, the Republic's real GDP grew by 7.3% as compared to 2013, mainly due to an increase in domestic demand, as a result of improvements in gross fixed investment (10.5%) and total consumption (6.2%), as well as an increase in exports(7.8%), primarily as a result of increased exports of gold and silver.
-The positive results in gross fixed investment were driven by the recovery in private investment, which occurred in the fourth quarter of 2013, encouraged by the acceleration of financial lending and by the increase of public investment, particularly in civil infrastructure.
+In 2014, the Republic's real GDP grew by 7.3% as compared to 2013, mainly due to an increase in domestic demand, that resulted primarily from improvements in gross fixed investment (10.5%) and total consumption (4.3%), as well as an increase in exports (7.8%), primarily as a result of increased exports of gold and silver.
+The positive results in gross fixed investment were driven by the recovery in private investment, which occured since the fourth quarter of 2013, encouraged by the acceleration of financial lending and by the increase of public investment, particularly in civil infrastructure.